Emerjoin/Hi-Framework-docs/1.1.0/tutorials/docs-project/topics/01_tutorials/03_frontiers/01_catching-errors.md

  });
 ```
 You don't have to handle all this errors in a single __catch__ block if you don't want to.
-Frontiers allow you set __specific handlers__.
+Frontiers allow you to set __specific handlers__.

 > **WARNING**<br> The __catch__ block will only handle errors for which __no specific handler__ was set.